-For Texas, this will be the third defensive coordinator in three seasons.
-Todd Orlando is with USC and Chris Ash was not retained when Sarkisian was hired.
+Entering 2021, Texas will be on its third defensive coordinator in three seasons.
+Todd Orlando is with USC, and Chris Ash was not retained when Sarkisian was hired.
 Now, it will be up to Pete Kwiatkowski to find the right 11 to start in his 4-2-5 system.

 In our new series on Longhorn Country, we will be breaking down the top 10 names to watch for during the 2021 season.
 Some will be role-players, others will be full-fledged starters.
 Either way, each will be a benefactor to the success found in DKR.

 Check out our other profiles already shown entering the summer months:

 Now more than ever, linebackers can no longer be thumpers.
 Once big burly tacklers made hits across the middle of the field, the game has changed.
 The quicker, more agile, and better in coverage one can be, the more playing time they should receive.

 Let's look at the stat line for Overshown in 2020.